How to Obtain Work Permits for Indian Workers

 Standard Work Permit

-Responsibilities of the Sponsoring Company
+Responsibilities of the Inviting Company

 The company is required to notify the migration authorities within the prescribed time limit — three business days — of the conclusion and termination of an employment contract with a foreign national.
 In addition, quarterly reports on salary payments to Highly Qualified Specialists must be filed.